Learning, Teaching and Assessment

-- students have access to curriculum pathways and a broad range courses appropriate to their strengths, needs and aspirations
+- students have access to a broad, balanced curriculum, offering a range of courses that are appropriate to their strengths, needs and aspirations.

-- students and parents know and understand how end of Key Sage performance data can help to guide further progress.
+- students and parents/carers know and understand how end of Key Sage performance data can help to guide further progress.

 - teachers and teaching assistants understand how they can help every student in their care to progress along their personal learning journey.

 For guidance on how we set appropriate homework please download our Home Learning Provision.

-Maiden Erlegh School is committed to supporting students in achieving their full academic potential and on-going assessment plays a vital role ensuring that happens.
+Maiden Erlegh School is committed to supporting students in achieving their full academic potential.
+On-going assessment plays a vital role in ensuring that this happens.

-At the start of each key stage, students set themselves a target in negotiation with their teachers.
+At the start of each Key Stage, students set themselves a target in discussion with their teachers.
 This is based on a "realistically aspirational" grade which reflects what similar students nationally might aspire to.
-Regular assessment helps us monitor students’ progress and target learning and teaching activities accordingly.
+Regular assessment helps us monitor students’ progress; it helps to shape learning and teaching activities.
 In addition, students receive regular feedback on their work, which they are encouraged to reflect carefully upon before working to action targets that they are given.
 The aim here is for students to continue making progress, with our guidance and support.

-We regularly feedback this information to parents and students and the main ways of doing this are:
+We regularly feedback this information to parents/carers and students and the main ways of doing this are:

-Each Year Group in school receives 3 data reports annually.
-The data reports contain the student targets and a current attainment or predicted grade.
+Each year group in school receives three data reports during each academic year.
+These contain student targets and a current attainment and/or predicted grade.
 Parent App also provides parents and students with information about attendance, behaviour and pastoral achievements as well as the timetable.
 Parents and students can access the Parent App at any time to see this “live” data.

-Once a year, students and parents are invited to a calendared meeting with subject staff.
-The purpose of this is to discuss targets, progress and strategies for improvement.
-Parents and students may request additional appointments with teachers at any point throughout the year.
+Once a year, students and parents/carers are invited to a calendared online meeting with subject staff.
+The purpose of this is to discuss targets, progress, and strategies for improvement.
+Parents/carers and students may request additional appointments with teachers at any point throughout the year.

 Sixth Form Reviews